crystal-lang/rfcs/text/0002-execution-contexts.md

 ## Introduction of the feature

-The feature will likely require both the `preview_mt` and `execution_contexts` flags for the initial implementations.
+The feature requires both the `preview_mt` and `execution_contexts` flags while we implement and rollout the feature.
+The first flag is to enable thread safety in stdlib, and the second one to replace the the legacy scheduler with the execution context schedulers.

 ~~Since it is a breaking change from stable Crystal, unrelated to `preview_mt`, MT and execution contexts may only become default with a Crystal major release?~~